Projects for organizations

 Government board retreat and team development (in person and online)

 Worked with watershed district staff to plan and execute an in-person board retreat for the watershed Board of Managers.
-Planned and executed three meetings to help the recently formed Citizen Action Committee (CAC) to get to know one another and their shared tasks.
-Shifted the CAC meetings from in-person to on-line due to the pandemic.
+Planned and executed seven meetings to help the recently formed Citizen Action Committee (CAC) to get to know one another and their shared tasks.
+Pivoted meetings from in-person to on-line due to the pandemic.

 Non-profit board strategic planning (online)

 Planned and facilitated online a strategic planning process for a lake association board preparing to lead a public visioning process for the future of the lake and surrounding land.
 Updated mission statement and identified stakeholders, strengths, opportunities and aspirations.